Darklands (video game)

 Darklands is a historical fantasy role-playing video game developed and published by MicroProse in 1992 for MS-DOS.
 The game is set in the Holy Roman Empire during the 15th century.
 While the geographic setting is historically accurate, the game features many supernatural elements.

-Darklands received mixed reviews upon release, with praise for its historical detail and open-ended gameplay but criticism directed at its numerous bugs and repetitive nature.
+Darklands received mixed reviews upon release, with praise for its historical detail and open-ended gameplay, but criticism directed at its numerous bugs and repetitive nature.
 In recent years the game's reception has been more positive.
 It was later re-released on GOG.com and Steam with support for Linux, MacOS, Windows OS.

 Gameplay

 Darklands features an early example of open world gameplay in role-playing video games.
 The player is free to complete quests that will give them a positive reputation, or to pursue a negative reputation by performing evil deeds.
 The player's reputation may vary across geographic boundaries, allowing the player to be simultaneously hated in one region and exalted in another.

 The setting for Darklands is medieval Europe.
 All of the cities that one's party may visit in the game are real places that existed in the Holy Roman Empire of the 15th century.
 Most are in modern-day Germany, but some are within the modern borders of other countries in Western and Central Europe, including Denmark, the Netherlands, Luxembourg, France, Switzerland, Austria, the Czech Republic and Poland.
 The cities are referred to in the game by their Old German names, some of which are now exonyms; the new local names are given in parentheses.

 There are no other species available in character creation—all players are human and are differentiated by occupation.
-Any party member is capable of performing what are known as class-based feats in many other role-playing games, but skillful players usually improve the party member's skills only in the appropriate area.
+Any party member is capable of performing what are known as class-based feats in many other role-playing games, but experienced players generally improve the party member's skills only in the appropriate area.
 Thus, the equivalent of a cleric in this game would be someone who specializes in religious studies as well as healing skills.
-That the character specializes in the above, however, does not preclude him or her from learning artifice skills, such as lock picking.
-Age is a factor, as characters will begin to lose physical prowess as they age.
+What the character specializes in does not preclude him or her from learning artifice skills, such as lock picking.
+Age is a factor, as characters will begin to lose physical prowess as they grow older.
 However, the older the player is when the character is generated, the more skills and better equipment he or she starts with.

 While the majority of the game uses text-based menus enhanced with hand-painted illustrations describing the player party's available actions, the party's movement between cities and during battle uses a graphical user interface.
-The real-time combat is dependent not only on the characters' skills, but also the type and quality of weapons used against the enemy and the enemy's armor.
+The real-time combat is dependent not only on the characters' skills, but also the type and quality of weapons used against the enemy and their armor.
 For example, using swords against plate armored foes is less effective than using hammers or maces.